strimzi/strimzi-kafka-operator/development-docs/DEV_GUIDE.md

 doing that run the command at the beginning again and this should link the file and allow you to use maven with OpenJDK version 11.

+When running the tests, you may encounter `OpenSSL` related errors for parts that you may not have even worked on, in which case you need to make sure you are using `OpenSSL` and not LibreSSL which comes by default with macOS.

 ### Kubernetes or OpenShift Cluster

 In order to run the integration tests and test any changes made to the operators you will need a functioning Kubernetes